 What is obviously needed for the evaluation of any political program is the correct employment theory.
 The general public tends to think that economists have developed this theory over the last centuries.
 But this has not been the case.

-To cut a meticulous formal derivation short, the most elementary version of the correct employment equation is given here.
-From this equation follows:
+To cut a meticulous formal derivation short, the most elementary version of the axiomatically correct Employment Law is shown on Wikimedia AXEC62:

 (i) An increase in the expenditure ratio ρE leads to higher employment (the letter ρ stands for ratio).
 An expenditure ratio ρE>1 indicates credit expansion, a ratio rhoE<1 indicates credit contraction/debt repayment of private households.

 (ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown of growth does the opposite.